dennisXZX/web-developer-notes/React Testing.md

 ## React Testing

+To test in the frontend, we need a suite of toolkit.

+- Test framework, which acts as a scaffolding for the testing.
+(Jasimine, Jest, Mocha)
+- Assertion library, which verifies that things are correct.
+(Jasmine, Jest, Chai)
+- Test runner, which runs your tests in browser, headless browser (Puppeteer) or JsDOM.
+(Jasmine, Jest, Mocha, Karma)
+- Spy, Stub and Mock - Spy provides info about your function, Stub replaces a function with a selected function, Mock fakes a function.
+(Jasmine, Jest, Sinon)
+- Code coverage, which gives you coverage report on your test.
+(Jest, Istanbul)

 In order to test a React app, we need a test runner (Jest provided by create-react-app) and testing utility (Enzyme) that allows us to shallow render a specific React component.

 Since `Jest` comes with create-react-app, so we only need to install `Enzyme` by running the following NPM command.